Last updated

 Pros

-• User-friendly interface: Clean and intuitive design works well for smaller teams, though may lack sophistication needed for 20-50 person organizations.
+• User-friendly interface: Clean and intuitive design works well for smaller teams, though may lack sophistication needed for organizations.

 • Contact and sales management: Adequate basic tools for managing leads and customers, but may not scale well for complex B2B startup needs.